Donallyb/Powershell-Scripts/Docs/Check-ServerReboot-Status.md

 ```

 Replace SERVER_NAME_HERE with the name of the server you want to check.
 You may need to run this command with administrative privileges on the target server.

-Note that you can customize the output message by modifying the Write-Host commands in the script.